DeneSparta/AdminSim/README.md

 	Revert (Undo) Upgrades,
 	Stop and Start all instances in a single console window (via a single button press), Create MySQL databases,
-	Configure GidCommon.ini (for database usage with SQLite, SQLiteLegacy and MySQL supported).
-	Creates or updates OpenSim setup files; such as 'Start.bat', 'backup.txt', 'restore.txt', 'Fullbackup.txt' (etc).
+	Configure GidCommon.ini (for database usage with SQLite, SQLiteLegacy and MySQL supported), Creates or updates OpenSim setup files; such as 'Start.bat', 'backup.txt', 'restore.txt', 'Fullbackup.txt' (etc).

 Additionally:

 	No need to customize OSGrid's default OpenSim.ini at each upgrade, No need to use an external editor as most common variables can changed in the GUI, Easy to setup and use,